LockTar/AzureAdApplicationManagement/README.md

 # Azure AD Application Management

-Azure AD Application Management in VSTS pipeline tasks.
+Azure AD Application Management with VSTS pipeline tasks.
 These VSTS tasks are created with and tested on **Hosted Visual Studio 2017** agents.

 This VSTS extension contains the following tasks: